Vi19Z/VI19Z/docs/README.md

 ### Types of Workflow Steps

-Tasks in Julep can include various types of steps, allowing you to create complex and powerful workflows.
+Tasks in VI19Z can include various types of steps, allowing you to create complex and powerful workflows.
 Here's an overview of the available step types, organized by category:

 #### Common Steps